See how the nation can reduce the harm from radon. Read the National Radon Action Plan.

 What Is Radon?

 Radon is a colorless, tasteless and odorless gas that causes lung cancer.
-Radon can build up to dangerous levels inside homes, schools and other buildings.
+Radon can reside at dangerous levels inside homes, schools and other buildings.
 Exposure to radon is the second leading cause of lung cancer in the United States, after smoking.
 Radon-related lung cancers are responsible for an estimated 21,000 deaths annually in the United States.1

 Radon forms naturally.
 Uranium in soil or rock breaks down to form radium, which then turns into radon gas.
 Once formed, radon enters a home through cracks in walls, basement floors, foundations and other openings.
 As radon decays, it releases radioactive byproducts that are inhaled and can cause lung cancer.
 Because radon comes from rock and soil, it can be found anywhere.
 Exposure to limited concentrations, like those found outdoors, is impossible to avoid.
-However, when radon gets trapped indoors, it may build up to dangerous concentrations.
+However, when radon gets trapped indoors, it may exist in dangerous concentrations.

 What Are the Health Effects of Radon?

 Radon is the second leading cause of lung cancer in the United States, responsible for thousands of deaths each year.
 Exposure to radon causes no immediate symptoms, but the long-term threat of lung cancer is significant to everyone.
 People who have never smoked make up approximately 2,900 of the estimated 21,000 radon-related lung cancer deaths each year.
 1